 In a culture of constant communication, why are patients and healthcare organizations missing the mark by so much when it comes to scheduling?
 More importantly, what can we do to fix it?
 We’ve outlined three key steps that you can take to become the hero who fixes patient scheduling at your organization.

-Solutions like FormFast are helping to make the process of pre-registration paperwork a much more streamlined experience.
+Solutions like Interlace Health (formerly FormFast) are helping to make the process of pre-registration paperwork a much more streamlined experience.
 When a patient makes an appointment, all of the necessary documentation is sent to them securely, allowing them to fill it and submit on their schedule, electronically, before the appointment.
-This increases the chance of patients filling out the paperwork since they can do it on the go and they don’t need access to a printer.
+This increases the chance of patients filling out the paperwork since they can do it on the go, and they don’t need access to a printer.
 Since patients can submit the forms back to the organization before the appointment, it ensures that the information was filled out correctly, and if any information is missing, the issue can be resolved ahead of time.
 This eliminates the walks back and forth with the clipboard from the reception window because of missed forms or sections.
-With this process, patients feel more committed to their appointment and the no-show rate drops, the check-in process is expedited, and physicians have more time to review pertinent information before seeing a patient.
+With this process, patients feel more committed to their appointment, no-show rates drop, check-ins are expedited, and physicians have more time to review charts before seeing a patient.

 Delays and long stays in the waiting room are things that patients have come to almost expect from a typical outpatient appointment.
 Some delays are inevitable, but the worst thing you can do when you have to keep a patient waiting is to keep them in the dark.
 Keeping your patients up to date on expected delays can go a long way to relieve frustration from patients waiting for their appointment.
 Letting patients know you value their time, giving updates every 10-15 minutes, makes them feel heard and appreciated and can be the difference in a 1-star and a 5-star review of your organization.